Build Manager Instructions

 spack install

-However, we probalby wish instead to customize the spack.yaml file, and possibly several of the included files, to be ready for the next release.
-Most frequently, this involves customizing the hypot_packages.yaml file that the release file gets from the repository.
-To avoid repeated updates of the config file and checksums to test a new version number, etc. you want to download that file from Git as well, and change your spack.yaml file to use the local copy.
+However, we probably wish instead to customize the spack.yaml file, and possibly several of the included files, to be ready for the next release.
+Most frequently, this involves customizing the hypot-packages.yaml file that the release file gets from the repository.
+To avoid repeated updates of the config file to test a new version number, etc. you want to download that file from Git as well, and change your spack.yaml file to use the local copy.

 wget https://github.com/hypot/hypot-release-configs/blob/main/included_yaml/hypot-packages.yaml